YShoji-HEP/BulletinBoard/README.md

 * Simple access to data.
 For example, revision can be omitted.
 Then, the most recent revision is returned.
 The tag can also be omitted if no other tags are present.
 * The commands `archive` and `dump` make data persistent.
 (Data does not persist by default.)
 * Unix sockets can be used with Unix-like operating systems, which makes the communication speed quite fast.
 * GUI application is now available.
+You can download the binary files from [Release](https://github.com/YShoji-HEP/BulletinBoard/releases).

 ## Caution